remix-run/remix/docs/guides/styling.md

 npm install @remix-run/css-bundle
 ```

-Then, import `cssBundleHref` and add it to a link descriptor, most likely in `root.tsx` so that it applies to your entire application.
+Then, import `cssBundleHref` and add it to a link descriptor—most likely in `root.tsx` so that it applies to your entire application.

 ```tsx filename=root.tsx lines=[2,6]
 import type { LinksFunction } from "@remix-run/node"; // or cloudflare/deno